xebialabs/xl-up-blueprint/customizations/README.md

 ?
 Enter your custom XL Deploy image and tag: (xl-deploy:8.5.3) xl-deploy:9.0.1
 ```

-The docker registry url depends on your docker registry setup.
+The docker registry URL depends on your docker registry setup.
 In case of Dockerhub the you need domain and organization, for example `docker.io/xebialabs`.
 In case of an internal docker registry where organization is not required it  will be `xl-docker.xebialabs.com`
 Docker credentials are needed if you need to authenticate to the docker registry in order to pull an image
-The custom docker image that you want to use should use a tag that follows [semver](https://semver.org/) .
+The custom docker image that you want to use should use a tag that follows [semver](https://semver.org/).
 An image with a random tag like `xl-deploy:test123` will not work